-My husband was a boy scout as a child, and one of their mantras is to “leave no trace”.
+My husband was a boy scout as a child, and one of their mantras is to “leave no trace” when camping.
 This is a great mindset to have when you’re camping in backcountry because any small changes to these environments can have detrimental effects.
 But this mindset can help in everyday living too.

-However, I would also argue that adopting the sustainable living mindset – respect for ourselves, others, and the environment – allows us to also adopt the goal of “leave no trace” or at minimum, attempt to leave little trace.
+Adopting the sustainable living mindset – respect for ourselves, others, and the environment – allows us to also adopt the goal of “leave no trace” or at minimum, attempt to leave reduced trace.

 Reducing your impact starts with this mindset shift.

-To those of you who have not jumped on the sustainable bandwagon, consider recent research that demonstrates the prevalence of carcinogenic chemicals in our foods, body products, and home supplies.
-And these products aren’t just “known to cause cancer in California”, but there is actual longitudinal (long term) research demonstrating the negative effects of these chemicals.
+To those of you who have not yet jumped on the sustainable living bandwagon, consider recent research that demonstrates the prevalence of carcinogenic chemicals in our foods, body products, and home supplies.
+This isnt made up or unfounded, but there is actual long term research demonstrating the negative effects of these chemicals in our bodies.

 You heard that right.
-We’ve been using cancerous chemicals in every day life for so long, that researchers have been able to demonstrate a cause and effect nature between the small, everyday exposures throughout a lifetime, and the negative effects when we’re older.
+We’ve actually been using harmful chemicals in every day life for so long (read: decades), that researchers have been able to demonstrate a cause and effect relationship between the small, everyday exposures throughout a lifetime, and the negative effects when we’re older.
 Wow.

 Not only does the sustainable living mindset promote safer product usage, but it also promotes the betterment of our earth.

 In the same way that personal health is more than just an absence of symptoms, health of the earth is more than just an absence of problems.
-We should be improving our earth, not plateauing, and certainly not decline (i.e., what we are doing now in our non-green society).
+We should be aiming to improve our earth, not just plateau, and certainly not decline (i.e., what we are doing now in our non-green society).

 Why NOT help the environment?

-My husband would gladly use six paper towels when a cloth would do.
-However, he values convenience over stewardship.
+My husband would gladly use six paper towels when a cloth would do, as I’m sure many other people would.

-And really, in today’s world, sustainable choices are often times just as convenient as conventional.
+However, in today’s world, sustainable choices are often times just as convenient as the conventional choice.

-Here’s an example.
-While I choose to use a homemade detergent because it’s cheaper (check out my $20-for-four-years detergent in my All Natural Swaps post!), you can purchase laundry detergents without nasty chemicals that aren’t good for you or the environment just as easily today as the mainstream brands.
+Here’s an example: While I choose to use a homemade detergent because it’s cheaper (check out the detergent I use – One batch cost $20 and lasted multiple years!), you can purchase laundry detergents without harmful chemicals just as easily today as the mainstream brands.

-Adopting a sustainable living mindset helps both you and the environment and requires minimal changes on your part.
-There’s no solid excuse not to start making some changes.
+Adopting a sustainable living mindset helps both you and the environment and requires minimal changes on your part in today’s world.

 Sustainable Living Principles

-While many people talk about sustainable living in terms of products, we’re going to address the issue in terms of guiding principles.
+While many people talk about sustainable living in terms of what product can you buy, we’re going to address the issue in terms of guiding principles.

 You can make whatever changes you want given these principles, and they explain why you might change detergents or quit paper towels, or start growing your own food.

-Knowing the guiding principles of sustainable living can help you make intentional, but independent, choices that best fits the health of your own family and the environment.
+Knowing the guiding principles of sustainable living can help you make intentional and independent, choices that best fits the health of your own family and the environment.

 The first principle we’re going to address is reducing your own waste by limiting single-use items and choosing re-usable when you can.

 Many people like to call this the zero-waste lifestyle.
 Not only is “zero waste” an unrealistic goal, but it also deters many people from starting the sustainable living journey.
-So instead of using the terms “zero waste” or “no waste” or “waste free”, we’re just going to talk about a reduction.
+So instead of using the terms “zero waste” or “no waste” or “waste free”, we’re just going to talk about a reduction of waste.

 Now, reducing your personal waste might look like a few small changes, or it could look like a complete overhaul.
-Your version of waste reduction is up to you!
+Your version of waste reduction is up to you and your own needs!

-Some of the more common ways touted to reduce waste are drinking from reusable mugs, shopping second hand or mending your clothing, and buying in bulk.
+Some of the more common ways touted to reduce waste are drinking from reusable mugs, shopping second hand, mending your clothing, and buying in bulk.

 For me, I’ve been shopping second hand and mending clothing for a while, but maybe sewing isn’t your thing.
 You could either choose to learn, or choose to make sustainable choices in other areas instead.

 I don’t have the option of buying in bulk where I live, and I don’t always plan ahead with my own mug when I decide to go to a coffee shop on the way to work.
-But I find other ways to reduce my waste, like forgoing paper towels.
+But I find other ways to reduce my waste, like forgoing paper towels in favor of cloth.

 However, if you’re a coffee addict and you notice that you throw one, maybe even two(!), plastic and paper coffee mugs away each day, then this would certainly be an impactful change for you.

-Pay attention to what you throw away, note the patterns, and start with one intentional change.
+Pay attention to what you throw away, note the patterns, and make one intentional change to start.

 Taking care of what you have is probably the most underrated sustainable living principle, but it certainly can be impactful.

 Think about it.
-If you bought something new every time it was advertised to you, you would have so many wasteful items in your home.
+If you bought something new every time it was advertised to you, you would have so many wasteful items in your home that never get used.

-Just because the things we have are old, or even just older, does not mean that we need to throw them away and get newer versions.
+Just because the things we have are old, or even just no longer new, does not mean that we need to throw them away and get newer versions.

 Now, I do realize that accidents happen.
-But for the most part, I believe that if we were more intentional about caring well for the things we have, they would last much longer and we wouldn’t need to purchase new ones.
+But for the most part, if we were more intentional about caring well for the things we have, they would last much longer and we wouldn’t need to purchase new ones.

 Part of this idea might even be washing your clothes according to the label.
 I know I’m guilty of this!
 As a college student, I threw everything into the same wash.
 While I’ve improved my laundry routine since then, I still have a tendency not to pay attention to the wash cycle instructions on my clothes.
-But I could drastically improve the life of my clothes by following the instructions.
+But you can drastically improve the life of you clothes by following the instructions.
 By taking care of your clothes, you will buy new versions less often.

 What are some ways you can extend the life of your current items and take care of what you have?

-Being mindful of the resources that you use is no exception.
-This mindfulness or intentionality can promote ecological health, but also can help you reach your own personal wellness goals.
+Being mindful of the resources that you use can promote ecological health, but also can help you reach your own personal wellness goals.

 But now that I’m an adult, I realize that taking long, hot showers is wasteful not only of water, but also energy AND puts some extra monetary strain on my bank account.